DAY 8 – BUSAN, SOUTH KOREA

 Days at sea are the perfect opportunity to relax, unwind, and catch up with what you’ve been meaning to do.
 So whether that is going to the gym, visiting the spa, whale-watching, catching up on your reading, or simply topping up your tan, these blue sea days are the perfect balance to busy days spent exploring shoreside.

-DAY 13 – HAKODATE (HOKKAIDO), JAPAN
+DAY 12 – HAKODATE (HOKKAIDO), JAPAN

 Gaze down over Hakodate, from the heights of its namesake peak – Mount Hakodate – to see the city stretching out spectacularly, with back-to-back twin bays splitting the ocean.
 Hakodate port was one of the first to open Japan up to the world and to international trade in 1859 – a fact reflected in the architecture, with its influences from the West and beyond.
 The port area is a redbrick wash of warehouses turned shopping malls, all observed by the onion domes of the city’s Russian Orthodox church.
+Elsewhere, the star-shaped Goryokaku fortress glows with natural colors and a beautiful haze of cherry blossoms during the season.
+Goryokaku Tower, which rises up beside it, offers a sweeping bird’s eye view of the green fortress and mountain backdrop.

 DAY 14 – DAY AT SEA